o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ### AssetProcessor SettingsRegistryBuilder
 ---

-The AssetProcessor contains a builder for aggregating all of the settings from the following locations as well as the command line that was supplied to the invocation of the AssetProcessor into a `bootstrap.game.<config>.<platform>.setreg` file
+The AssetProcessor contains a builder for aggregating all of the settings from the following locations as well as the command line that was supplied to the invocation of the AssetProcessor into a `bootstrap.game.<config>.setreg` file

 The settings are loaded in the following order and merged into a single local Settings Registry which is then serialized out to the bootstrap.game.\*.setreg files